kyanamarckx/sign-language-alphabet-recognition/README.md

 The final step is where the real testing begins: we initialize MediaPipe for hand detection and drawing, and set up the webcam stream using OpenCV.
 The trained model is then integrated into this live feed; a separate window opens where your hand movements are tracked in real time, and the system displays both the predicted letter and a confidence score indicating how certain the model is about its prediction.

+## 6 - App
+This is a Python script made from the testing notebook because it may be easier in use.